 Ham and Cheese Crescent Rolls uses a handful of pantry and refrigerator staples including refrigerated crescent rolls, cream soup, milk, Velveeta, and shredded cheese to jazz up leftover diced ham.

 Another option for leftover holiday ham is to chop it up into bite-sized pieces and use it in your favorite soup recipes.
+While ham with lentils is very popular, we have many others to choose from.
 A great thing about soups are many of them can be made in less than 30 minutes on your stovetop, so they are great weeknight dinner options.